Jason2Brownlee/QuakeBotArchive/README.md

 This quake bot archive would not be as complete as it is without the generousness help from the Quake community.

-Special thank you to: John Crickett, Joel Baxter aka "Johnny Law", Hannes aka "Spirit" (from quaddicted), Fabiano D. Amorim aka "vegetous", and Benjamin Darling aka "Electro".
+Special thank you to: John Crickett, Joel Baxter aka "Johnny Law", Hannes aka "Spirit" (from quaddicted), Fabiano D. Amorim aka "vegetous", Benjamin Darling aka "Electro", and Rich Whitehouse aka "thefatal".